polterguy/lizzie/docs/poetic.threading.md

 ```

 Below is an example of consuming the above type, making sure we always have
-synchronised access to the instance.
+synchronised access to the shared instance.

 ```csharp
 /*